Mergimiliano/DidTheyEat/README.md

 - icon

+- clean

 - community with tabs for pets and users

+- Set a timer logic (with selectable time) that resets the "fed" field when loading the community pets

+- add backend checks for email register

 - add google login

-- add backend checks for email register

 - favorite feature

-- backoff font

-- fix tab layout (expecially for tablet)

-- Set a timer logic (with selectable time) that resets the "fed" field when loading the community pets

 - camera for taking pictures of the pets

-- loading background and image

-- remove alerts

-- dependencies that are not getting used currently

 - hide/dont hide password, password and email confermation amd recover mail or password